reyharighy/Local_Llama2_with_LangChain_Pinecone_Streamlit/README.md

 1. In your Pinecone dashboard, navigate to `Indexes` section.
 Then, click on `Create Index` button.
 2. I personally choose the Free Plan package which you need to provide the following parameters for your index.
     - **Name**: Give your index a name.
 You can choose an arbitrary name that makes sense for your project.
     - **Dimension**: Set the dimension for your index.
 You can look up the sentence transformer used when encoding the texts.
+Simply check out [this notebook](sentence_transformer_dimension.ipynb) on how to know your sentence transformer dimension.

       ```python
       from sentence_transformers import SentenceTransformer